Simple Steps to Protect Yourself

 5. When you pay bills, don’t put them in your mailbox with the red flag up.
 That’s a flashing neon light telling crooks to grab your information.
 Use a locked mailbox or the Post Office.

 6. Protect your account information.
-Don’t write your personal identification number (PIN) on your ATM or debit card.
+Don’t write your PIN (Personal Identification Number) on your ATM or check card.
 Don’t write your social security number or credit card account number on a check.
 Cover your hand when you are entering your PIN number at an ATM.

 7. Don’t carry your Social Security card, passport or birth certificate unless you need it that day.
 Take all but one or two credit cards out of your wallet, and keep a list at home of your account information and customer service telephone numbers.
 That way, if your wallet is lost or stolen, you’ll only have to notify a few of your creditors and the information will be handy.